 The internet gambling industry exploded overnight.
-Online casinos and other types of gambling sites such as online poker and sports betting websites were popping up left, right and centre.
+Online casinos and other types of UK Gambling sites such as online poker and sports betting websites were popping up left, right and centre.
 It was a new and novel way to gamble and quickly became hugely popular.

 But with such an immature and unregulated industry with lots of money and revenues involved, problems came too.
 Who were there watching and making sure casinos were being fair and not “bent”?
-Who were making sure that the games had fair RNG software? (random number generator) and who could you call if a casino wasn’t paying you out your winnings?
-It wasn’t ghost busters.
+Who was making sure that the games had fair RNG software? (random number generator) and who could you call if a casino wasn’t paying you out your winnings?
+It wasn’t ghostbusters.
 It wasn’t anyone at that time.
-Because when a market is so new, in its infancy, it hasn’t had the time to mature to ensure that everything is in place, as problems and issues were there ar the very beginning.
+Because when a market is so new, in its infancy, it hasn’t had the time to mature to ensure that everything is in place, as problems and issues were there at the very beginning.

 Most people who gamble whether that be online or offline, do so safely a majority of the time.
 But gambling can be harmful to some people, not just in the obvious sense: Problem gambling ranges from excessive play perhaps due to inexperience or binge gambling, periods of loss of control to the more serious matter of full-blown gambling addiction.
 The harm which is suffered is not just restricted to the gambler either, as it often also felt by families, friends, communities and employers.

 Since the UK Gambling Commission implemented licensing measures for all casinos and gambling sites operating in the UK, they have implemented many measures to ensure the safety of the general public and shield them from gambling harm.
 Such measures have included the introduction to self-exclusion schemes like Gamstop, the banning of the use of Credit Cards for all gambling sites.